neoforged/.github/primers/26.2/index.md

     - `AbstractWidget#extractTooltipForNextRenderPass` - Extracts the tooltip to render during the next pass.
     - `DebugScreenOverlay#render3dCrosshair` is replaced by `DebugCrosshairRenderer`
     - `EditBox` now as an overload that defaults the width and height to 150x20
+    - `FocusableTextWidget#setNarrateMessage`, `setUsageNarration` - Handles the display of the narration text.
     - `PlayerTabOverlay` now takes in the `Hud` instead of the `Gui`
     - `ScrollableLayout` now hsa an overload that allows setting the `ScrollableLayout$ReserveStrategy`
         - `$Container#refreshChildren` - Refreshes the current list of entries in the container.